 Since his relocation to Berlin in 2012 he has been working closely with the artist Abrie Fourie as project curator for Oblique, which has been presented at Haus der Kulturen der Welt, Berlin, Germany; the Johannesburg Art Gallery, South Africa; Iwalewahaus, University of Bayreuth, Germany, SMAC Gallery Cape Town (2012 – 2013) and Savannah College of Art and Design, Savannah (2013) and Atlanta (2014).

-Most recently he curated the group exhibition The Beautyful Ones at Nolan Judin, Berlin (2013) and co-curated with Nadine Siegert the two person exhibition GhostBusters II with Delio Jasse and kara lynch at SAVVY Contemporary, Berlin (2013).
+He curated the group exhibition The Beautyful Ones at Nolan Judin, Berlin (2013) and co-curated with Nadine Siegert the two person exhibition GhostBusters II with Delio Jasse and kara lynch at SAVVY Contemporary, Berlin (2013).
+Most recently he curated A temporary admission by Bridget Baker for the National Arts Festival, Grahamstown South Africa (2014).
 He has edited a number of exhibition catalogues and has written for African Arts journal, Art South Africa and Canvas magazines amongst others.
-He is a Fellow of the Academy for Advanced African Studies, University of Bayreuth, Germany.
+He is a Fellow of the Academy for Advanced African Studies, University of Bayreuth, Germany, and co-curator Roundtables for the year long research and exhibition project Giving Contours to Shadows, an initiative by SAVVY Contemporary in association with Neuer Berliner, Kunstverein.